 Multiple perspectives and sources of expertise will undoubtedly deliver the best solutions and strong relationships will be critical to making good decisions.
 As the CII Black Swan symposium noted, project teams should:

 Communicating regularly and often through clearly established channels will go a long way to enhancing the team’s ability to collaborate and act.

-Care for the team.
 Yes, mindset is everything and to that end, we must recognize that this event has and will continue to create personal impact, and for some, the impact is severe and deeply felt.
-We should monitor how our teammates are doing and provide much needed breaks.
+We should monitor how our teammates are doing and provide much-needed breaks.
 We cannot be expected to make critical decisions based on objective data if we are depleted.